safe-global/safe-docs/pages/sdk-auth-kit/guides/safe-signatures.md

 }
 ```

-Four signatures (2 regular and 2 contract signatures) and the transaction data.
-As the threshold is 3 we can even remove one of the signatures but, anyway, the transaction is ready to be sent to the contract and to be executed.
+The transaction includes four signatures: two regular and two contract signatures.
+Since the threshold is three, we can even remove one signature 😉.
+Nevertheless, the transaction is prepared for sending to the contract and execution.

 ### Executing the transaction

-First, we need to connect to the original safe and to the desired adapter (must have funds to execute the transaction) as in the last step we have the `protocolKit` instance connected to the 2/3 Safe Account.
-Then we can execute the transaction.
+To start, connect to the original safe and the desired adapter.
+Ensure sufficient funds are available in the underlying owner account to execute the transaction.
+In the previous step, we connected the `protocolKit` instance to the 2/3 Safe Account.
+Once connected, proceed with executing the transaction.

 ```typescript
 protocolKit = await protocolKit.connect({